Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Structure**

-  - A simple design structure with a dropdown menu and page navigation to allow easy navigation throughout site.
+  - A simple design structure with a fixed dropdown menu and page navigation to allow easy navigation throughout site.

 - **Colour scheme**